onlabsorg/olojs/docs/document.md

 An [environment](./api/environment.md) is an object with the following
 functionalities:

-- It is bound to a CRUD document store, allowing to read, write and delete documents.
-An environment store can be any object with a `read`, a `write` and a `delete` method; this means that it can be any possible type of store, local or remote.
+- It allows to load documents from local and/or remote repositories
-- It defines a common context for all the documents contained in the store.
+- It defines a common context for all the documents contained in the repo.
 - It defines a `context.import` function that allows any document to load and re-use the content of other documents of the same environment.